bismuthfoundation/hypernode/doc/Notes.md

 HN need a full ledger - Enforce.
 Include historical pow data in tests?

+Protocol: should we exchange current forger as part as current height to be safe?
+> Not hard to do, not much overhead, would id splitting HNs before they even split.

+HN Should send at least 1 or 2 message per round to say it's active, even if it has no test to be part of.
+(then he sends "No test for this round" to himself at begin and end of the round)

+Send a message at launch also (signal it's alive, and is a QoS metric... restarts too often = issue)

 peers agree with us : differentiate jurors (for forging) and all (for sync when late and not juror) jurors only trust jurors.